Tabor-Electronics/Python-Examples/README.md

 # Proteus  Examples

-PyProteus is a is Python Examples package that helps you to get start working with Proteus Instrument.
+This Python Examples is a package that helps you to get start working with Proteus Instrument.

 ## Preliminary requirements

+- Python 3.8 and above.
+- Jupter Enviroment.

 ## Installation

 Clone the repository into your local machine and open OpenNotebook.bat

-## Usage

 ## Table of Contents

++ Create and download Waves Form

++ IQM

++ Speed Tests of downloading waves

++ Streaming

++ Task Table

++ Using Triggers

++ Working with Digitizer

 ## License

 [GPL](https://www.gnu.org/licenses/gpl-3.0.html)